-Phase four was more or less only initiated in this project.
-The main work is intended for the continuation project, 2012-00046.
-However, in this project a few real life brake sequences were simulated in the brake simulation test rig.
+Phase four was initiated in RNo 2009-00086.
+A few real life brake sequences were simulated in the brake simulation test rig.
 The brake simulation test rig (SIL) generated transient input data with the most significant parameters (vehicle speed, brake pressure, time stamp etc.) which was used in the thermal FE calculations.
+The initial project served as a pre-study for this project, therefore it was realized that this phase needed to be divided into two parts: in part one the brake dynamometer was modelled and in part two the real vehicle was modelled.